apache/incubator-ponymail/README.md

 * OpenSearch support for browsers (can add as search engine)
 * In-browser reply to mailing lists
 * Fast and intuitive searching
-* Threaded and flat view modes
+* Threaded, flat and tree view modes
 * Notifications of replies to emails sent via Pony Mail
 * Email and list statistics
 * Multi-site, multi-list handling